RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-lecturers.html.md

 obtain a state examination degree.
 As a general rule, the minimum distance of 1.5m between all persons present must be maintained in the case of on-campus laboratory placements at all times.
 Advanced contact tracing is no longer possible.
+A medical face mask must be worn.
 Also, laboratory placements and other practical activities must be authorised by the responsible dean of studies.

-Oral exams must continue to take place online.
-Doctoral defences are treated like oral examinations.

-In-person written exams may only take place if the date for the exam was set before 16 December 2020 and an alternative format or re-scheduling the exam are not an option.
-In addition to that, the exam must be a mandatory component of a bachelor’s or master’s examination or a mandatory requirement to register for the examination to obtain a state examination degree.
-In-person written exams must take place exclusively in lecture theatres or other well-ventilated rooms and must be authorised by the responsible dean of studies.

-Dates for written examinations set to take place from February will remain as they are for the time being.
-As nobody can tell what the framework conditions will be like then, we have asked the lecturers, as a precautionary measure, to check whether an alternative format, one that does not require on-campus presence, is an option.

-Exam viewings should take place online, if possible.
-As a rule, in-person exam viewings are only possible for students who failed their examinations.
-They must take place in lecture theatres or other well-ventilated rooms.
-The deans of study authorise the exam viewings and are responsible for booking the lecture theatres.

-Final theses or projects may continue and can continue to be registered, provided that they either do not require on-campus presence or that the laboratory work is in preparation of or an integral part of an examination and provided that the lab practice has already begun and that the continuation has been approved by the respective supervisor.
-Final theses/projects that require laboratory practice but where the lab practice has not started yet, cannot take place and cannot be registered at the time being.
+Persons from areas which have adopted restrictions to the freedom of movement may travel to HHU to attend in-person classes, internships/lab placements or examinations.
+If this applies to you, please contact the registrar’s office (Studierenden- und Prüfungsverwaltung) in case of questions.

+#### Examinations (01 February 2021)

+Please see item ‚examinations‘ to find out more about the regulations in place regarding written and oral examinations and final theses/papers.

 The study rooms on campus which had been set up to enable participation in online classes, remain closed.
 Students are advised to only come to campus for examinations and to attend one of the few in-person classes.

-Persons from administrative districts or towns which have adopted restrictions to the freedom of movement may travel to HHU to attend in-person classes, internships/lab placements or examinations.
-Students affected by this are asked to contact the registrar’s office in case of any questions.
+#### Central institutions (01 February 2021)

 ULB’s service will also be reduced.
 Please use ULB’s extensive digital services.
 You can only access ULB to pick up pre-requested media or to return media.
-At the moment, this applies to media requested from the stacks, inter- library loans, reservations or to picking up media for work-related purposes, which you can request in the usual manner.
-From Friday, 15 January 2021, ULB will make available various services to request circulating media from the reading room collection.
-More detailed information will be made available successively on ULB’s website ([www.ulb.hhu.de](http://www.ulb.hhu.de)).
+More detailed information about service hours, access and request services available can be found on ULB’s website ([www.ulb.hhu.de](http://www.ulb.hhu.de)).
 The current regulations do not allow for the use of the non-lending collection.

-At the end of January, the state government will convene next to decide about the Covid-19 restrictions at higher education institutions.
-Once this information becomes available, the ‚Taskforce Lehre‘ will decide how to implement these regulations at HHU and let you know no later than 05 February how teaching and studying will continue at HHU.

 ## [ Traceability ](for-lecturers.html#)